toddledev/documentation/docs/15-packages/03-creating-and-launching/index.md

 ---
-title: Creating packages
+title: Creating and launching packages
 description:
 ---

-# Creating launching packages
+# Creating and launching packages
 Packages are collections of components, formulas, and actions that can be shared across toddle projects.
 The package repository grows with the community as anyone can build and share functionality.

 # Creating a package